chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 By Subcommand
 =====================================================
-The following sections show the optional settings for the knife.rb file, sorted by subcommand.
+The following sections show the optional settings for the config.rb file, sorted by subcommand.

 bootstrap
 -----------------------------------------------------
-The following ``knife bootstrap`` settings can be added to the knife.rb file:
+The following ``knife bootstrap`` settings can be added to the config.rb file:

 ``knife[:bootstrap_curl_options]``
    Adds the ``--bootstrap-curl-options`` option.